 The original Netflix series ‘Money Heist’ also known as ‘La Casa de Papel’, has gained immense popularity since its release in 2017.
-This crime drama series has captured hearts all over the world with its action, suspense, and inventive storyline.
-While the show itself is famous for its mind games strategies and the portrayal of the Dali masks with the red suits, one of the key draws of this show have been the filming locations.
-Despite the fact that season three has scenes all around the world; the TV show is predominantly is filmed in Madrid, Spain.
-Here are the shooting locations that you can visit IRL (Just a warning: This contains spoilers, guys):
+This crime drama series has captured hearts all over the world with its action, suspense, inventive storyline and unforgettable characters.
+The show is famous for its mind games and elaborate strategies.
+Not to forget the portrayal of the robbers using distinctive Dali masks and red overalls.
+But one of the key draws of ‘Money Heist’ has been the filming locations.
+Despite the fact that season three has scenes from all around the world; most of Money Heist filming locations are predominantly in Madrid, Spain.

 The building in which our favourite robbers locked themselves in (with the hostages) was in fact, the headquarters of at the Spanish National Research Council (CSIC), in Madrid.
 The building was said to have been picked due to its resemblance to the Royal Mint of Spain, and because the authentic building is located down a narrow street, making filming nearly impossible.
 The gardens that you see in the Parts 1 and 2 of the show belong to the courtyard which gives access to the CSIC building.
 This feature makes it ideal for filming without having to cut streets or redirect traffic.